 There will be additional criteria in the system to filter candidates, which are with the consent and without/expired consent.
 A user can do necessary mass emailing to candidates whose consent has been expired or not taken.

 When you open a dialog to view the candidate information, the system is going to show the status of consent.

 Record Audit Trail Information

-When candidate approves the consent request, the system is going to store the IP address, browser, country etc. of the candidate as audit trail information.
-This information will not be displayed anywhere in the system but it will be available on request to support.
+When the candidate approves the consent request, the system is going to store the IP address, browser, country, etc. of the candidate as audit trail information.
+This information will not be displayed anywhere in the system, but it will be available on request to support.

-You can provide access of the system to candidate and allow the candidate to execute the following rights which are provided under GDPR.
+You can provide access to the system to the candidate and allow the candidate to execute the following rights which are provided under GDPR.

 - Right to be forgotten